Work and Income

 Work and Income may be able to help with living costs if you are caring for a disabled person.

 You will need to meet certain criteria to get support, and you will have to provide evidence such as medical certificates for the person you are caring for.

 Supported Living Payment

 The Supported Living Payment is for people who are caring for a disabled person (other than their spouse or partner) who would otherwise need to be cared for in a hospital, rest home or residential care.
-The person you are supporting may also apply for a Supported Living Payment.

 The Disability Allowance is a weekly payment for people who have regular, ongoing costs because of a disability, such as visits to the doctor or hospital, medicines, food expenses, extra clothing or travel.

 Working for Families